sigmedia/sigmedia.github.io/_members/team/sophia-rosney.md

     email: rosneys@tcd.ie
 ---

-Sophia Rosney is a research assistant under the supervision of Anil Kokaram at Trinity College Dublin.
+Sophia Rosney was a research assistant under the supervision of Anil Kokaram at Trinity College Dublin.
 She is currently working on Footballarama, an Enterprise Ireland-funded video processing project which aims to develop a semi-automated method of filming and broadcasting live soccer games.
 She graduated with a BAI